armijnhemel/binaryanalysis-ng/src/identification/README.md

-# Identify ELF binaries with YARA, Meilisearch and VulnerableCode
+# Identify ELF binaries with YARA, Meilisearch, VulnerableCode and proximity matching

 YARA[1] is a tool to match patterns in files to rules.
 Meilisearch[2] is a search engine.
 VulnerableCode[3] is an open source vulnerability database.
+The Proximity Matcher webservice[4] is a webservice to quickly find a closest match of a TLSH hash in a set of known TLSH hashes, which can then be correlated to known files.

 ## YARA in BANG